enabledhq/enabledhq.github.io/_posts/2016-08-04-myths-software-development.md

 _______________

-## Stay tuned for the next article where we discuss how to increase the success rate of software development.
+## Read the next article in this series where we discuss how to increase the success rate of [software development](http://blog.enabled.com.au/successful-software-development/).

 ![myths software development]({{site.baseurl}}/images/img_myth_software.png)